Pylons/pyramid/docs/narr/unittesting.rst

 Creating Integration Tests
 --------------------------

-In :mod:`pyramid`, a *unit test* typically relies on "mock" or "dummy" implementations to give the code under test only enough context to run.
+In :app:`Pyramid`, a *unit test* typically relies on "mock" or "dummy" implementations to give the code under test only enough context to run.

 "Integration testing" implies another sort of testing.
-In the context of a :mod:`pyramid`, integration test, the test logic tests the functionality of some code *and* its integration with the rest of the :mod:`pyramid` framework.
+In the context of a :app:`Pyramid`, integration test, the test logic tests the functionality of some code *and* its integration with the rest of the :app:`Pyramid` framework.

-In :mod:`pyramid` applications that use :term:`ZCML`, you can create an integration test by *loading its ZCML* in the test's setup code.
-This causes the entire :mod:`pyramid` environment to be set up and torn down as if your application was running "for real".
-This is a heavy-hammer way of making sure that your tests have enough context to run properly, and it tests your code's integration with the rest of :mod:`pyramid`.
+In :app:`Pyramid` applications that use :term:`ZCML`, you can create an integration test by *loading its ZCML* in the test's setup code.
+This causes the entire :app:`Pyramid` environment to be set up and torn down as if your application was running "for real".
+This is a heavy-hammer way of making sure that your tests have enough context to run properly, and it tests your code's integration with the rest of :app:`Pyramid`.

 Let's demonstrate this by showing an integration test for a view.
 The below test assumes that your application's package name is ``myapp``,